agroecometrics package

 A tuple of (doy_grid, z_grid, temp_grid), where each is a 2D NumPy array.

-Models soil temperature on a particular day of the year
+Models average soil temperature at a given depth for each day of a year

 Parameters:

-• max_depth – The maximum depth in centimeters to model the soil temperature
+• depth – The depth to model the soil temperature. (m)

-• avg_temp – The annual average surface temperature (°C)
+• surface_temp – The annual average surface temperature. (°C)

 Returns: